 Figure:

-SBVR XMI Metamodel:
+SBVR MOF Metamodel:

 Elements of SBVR Content Models

-In an SBVR Content model, an element of such a class represents a fact of the ternary verb concept.
+In an SBVR Content Model, an element of such a class represents a fact of the ternary verb concept.

 Data Values

-MOF Elements of the SBVR XMI Metamodel
+MOF Elements of the SBVR MOF Metamodel

 The classes ‘text’ and ‘integer,’ representing ‘text’ and ‘integer,’ have data attributes shown below.

-SBVR XMI Metamodel:
+SBVR MOF Metamodel:

 Elements of SBVR Content Models

-If one of these attributes is specified in an SBVR Content model, the represented text or integer is the specified value.
+If one of these attributes is specified in an SBVR Content Model, the represented text or integer is the specified value.
 Specification of null is equivalent to not specifying anything.
 There are no defaults.

 The concepts ‘text’, ‘integer’, and ‘number’ are SBVR noun concepts, so their instances can be represented like instances of other noun concepts (see 23.2.2 MOF classes for SBVR Noun Concepts) without using the ‘value’ attributes shown above.
 A specific number can be identified by a designation.
 The ISO 6093 Number Namespace includes designations of all integers and of numbers with decimal places.
 Each designation in the ISO 6093 Number Namespace shall be interpreted according to [ISO 6093].